MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 1. To initiate cross-device authentication, follow the steps in the operating system or browser prompt.
 On Windows 11 23H2 or later, select **iPhone, iPad, or Android device**.

 1. A QR code should be shown on screen.
-Now, on your Android device, open the Camera app and scan the QR code.
-Select **Sign-in with passkey** when the option appears.
+Now, on your Android device, open the system camera app and scan the QR code.
+Alternatively, you can use the camera in the Authenticator as well by navigating to the passkey account tile and tapping on it.
+Then tap on "Passkey details" and you will see a button to scan the QR code.

+1. Select **Use passkey** when the option appears.
 > [!NOTE]
-> Bluetooth is required for this step and must be enabled on both your mobile and remote device.
+> Bluetooth and an internet connection is required for this step and must be enabled on both your mobile and remote device.
+>
+> [!NOTE]
+> For quicker sign-in, Android allows you to remember some browsers and Windows devices after scanning the WebAuthn QR code.
+In such cases, instead of having to scan a QR code each time, the device will appear as a selectable option and you will receive a notification on your mobile device to continue the passkey authentication.

 1. To select your passkey, follow the steps in the Android operating system dialog.
 Verify that it's you by scanning your face, fingerprint, or entering your device PIN or unlock gesture.

 1. You're now signed into Microsoft Entra ID on your other device.

+### Single-sign on to native Microsoft applications (Android)

+You can not use passkeys in Authenticator on your Android device to sign into other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.
+Support for Android devices is coming during preview.

 ---